ARTICLES OF INTEREST

 Joan B. Kelly, Ph.D. is a groundbreaking clinical psychologist and researcher who began studying the impact of divorce on children in 1968.
-She recommends the following tips for making a separation as easy as possible on children.
+She recommends the following tips for making a separation as easy as possible for children.

 Justice Brownstone believes that the key to resolving parental disputes is for parents to behave in a civilized, reasonable, mature way with each other.
-He recommends that parents try understand and accept the important points in the above chapter.
+He recommends that parents try to understand and accept the important points in the above chapter.

 Ministry of the Attorney General, revised March 2004

 This is a pamphlet for children whose parents separate or divorce.
 It explains how separation or divorce is the result of problems between parents.
 It is not the children’s fault.
 Children may have questions about the law of separation and divorce.
 This pamphlet’s goal is to try and answer those questions.
-This pamphlet is about law, and does not talk about feelings about separation and divorce.
+This pamphlet is about law and does not talk about feelings about separation and divorce.
 There is a list at the back which suggests some of the books you might want to read.

-Resources from the Association of Family Conciliation Courts (AFCC) around helping parents communicate best post separation and divorce.
+Resources from the Association of Family Conciliation Courts (AFCC) around helping parents communicate best post-separation and divorce.

 A list of Ilana’s own recommendations of books you may want to consider.